 Due to the risk associated with construction-loans, they are more difficult to get than a mortgage.

-When using a construction loan, there is an interest-reserve fund built into the total amount borrowed which is used to pay the interest during the build.
+When using a construction loan, there is an interest-reserve fund built into the total amount borrowed which is used to make interest payments during the build.

-A minimum 10% down payment is typically recommended for a construction loan, though 20% is often preferrable for lenders.
+A minimum 10 percent down payment is typically recommended for a construction loan, though 20 percent is often preferable for lenders.

 Private lenders and regional banks are often best for construction loans.
 They are suited for taking a bigger risk and able to provide more innovative solutions.

-At the time of writing this, Gevurtz says,”Depending on the lender, 4.5%” is a typical interest rate for construction loans.
+At the time of writing this, depending on the lender, 4.5 percent is a typical interest rate for construction loans.
 That’s about one percent higher than a typical rate for mortgage loans during the same time period.

 You may need a higher credit score to get a construction loan than to get most mortgage loans.
-A FICO score of 720 or higher is recommended.
+A FICO score of 720 or higher is recommended for credit approval.

-The ideal debt-to-income ratio for a construction loan can vary, but should never exceed 45%.
+The ideal debt-to-income ratio for a construction loan can vary, but should never exceed 45 percent.

 Usually, it is cheaper to build than to buy a home.
 That’s because you can create something exactly to your specifications and desires typically under cost than what you would pay for purchasing an existing home.